easyrider7522/yii2-bootstrap-touch-slider/README.md

 ````
 and run `composer update` shell command

-Since it's a pre-release (currently in alpha state) stability flag `@alpha` must be used with the package (as you can see above) in order to be able to install it without changing minimum-stability property, which is global for your whole project.
+Since it's a pre-release (currently in alpha state) stability flag `@alpha` must be used with the package (as you can see above) in order to be able to install it without changing `minimum-stability` property of the `composer.json`, which is global for your whole project.